-The mayor, city clerk and city manager, shall together count the money and other securities in the treasury at least once every three months, and ascertain if the amounts on hand tally with the amounts that should be in the treasury according to the books of the city.
-They shall make a written report thereof to the council at its first regular meeting thereafter.
+Section 57.
+COUNTING THE CITY'S MONEY - SAFETY DEPOSIT BOXES: The Mayor, City Clerk and City Manager, shall together count the money and other securities in the treasury at least once every three months, and ascertain if the amounts on hand tally with the amounts that should be in the treasury according to the books of the City.
+They shall make a written report thereof to the Council at its first regular meeting thereafter.

-No safety deposit vault maintained by the city shall be opened except in the presence of at least two officers of the city, one of whom shall be the city treasurer or his deputy and the other shall be the city manager or his deputy.
-(As amended May 10, 1965.)
+"No safety deposit vault maintained by the City shall be opened except in the presence of at least two officers of the City, one of whom shall be the City Treasurer or his deputy and the other shall be the City Manager or his deputy."
+(Amended 1965)